Freedom of the press in India

-Freedom of the press in India is legally protected by the Amendment to the constitution of India, while the sovereignty, national integrity, and moral principles are generally protected by the law of India to maintain a hybrid legal system for independent journalism.
-In India, media bias or misleading information is restricted under the certain constitutional amendments as described by the country's constitution.
-The media crime is covered by the Indian Penal Code (IPC) which is applicable to all substantive aspects of criminal law.
+Freedom of the press in India is legally protected as a fundamental right under Article 19(1)(a) of the constitution of India, while the sovereignty, national integrity, and moral principles are generally protected by the law of India to maintain a hybrid legal system for independent journalism.
+In India, media bias or misleading information is restricted under the certain laws on grounds listed in the Article 19(2) of the constitution.

 Nevertheless, freedom of the press in India is subject to certain restrictions, such as defamation law, a lack of protection for whistleblowers, barriers to information access and constraints caused by public and government hostility to journalists.
 The press, including print, television, radio, and internet are nominally amended to express their concerns under the selected provisions such as Article-19 (which became effective from 1950), though it states freedom of "occupation, trade or business" and "freedom of speech and expression" without naming "press" in clause "a" and "g".
 The article allows a journalist or media industries to cover any story and bring it to the audiences without impacting the national security of the country.

 To protect the intellectual, moral, and fundamental rights of the citizens, the government has taken several countermeasures to combat circulating fake news and restricting objectionable contents across the multiple platforms.
 The law of India prohibits spreading or publishing fake news through social or mass media, and could lead to imprisonment of a journalist or newspaper ban.

-Global ranking
+Overview

-In 2023, India's ranking slipped from 150 in 2022 to 161, out of 180 countries, in terms of press freedom according to the Reporters Without Borders' Press Freedom Index, with the organisation stating that the situation for journalists was "very serious" in the country.
-In its May 3, 2022 edition, India's ranking fell from 142 in 2021 to 150.
-In 2020, press freedom rank went to 142 from 140 in 2019, making it a slight decline than in previous annual report.
+In 2023, India's ranking slipped from 150 in 2022 to 161, out of 180 countries, in terms of press freedom according to the Reporters Without Borders' Press Freedom Index, with the organization stating that the situation for journalists was "very serious" in the country.
 India's global index rank has declined for several reasons, such as killings of journalists, restrictions imposed on news media, censorship in Kashmir, and ongoing conflict in Jammu and Kashmir which has been a subject of dispute between India and Pakistan.

-Targeting victims such as physical abuse against journalists and prejudice is another reason for the decline in the world ranking index.
-In 2017, the country was ranked 136 out of 180 nations and it declined to 138th in the 2018 report.
+Targeting victims, such as physical abuse against journalists and prejudice, is another reason for the decline in the world ranking index.
+The Ministry of Information and Broadcasting criticized the report published by the Reporters Without Borders in 2020 citing "the surveys portray a bad picture about freedom of press in India" and the index has also been criticized by Indian news outlets such as The Hindu to portray press freedom in India as comparable to absolute dictatorships like Turkey and occupied state of Palestine.